 - 1. Qualitative Cumulative grade point average - a.
-A student with between 1 and 30 earned credit hours must maintain a cumulative grade point average of at least a 1.75 or above. - b.
+A student with between 1 and 30 earned semester hours must maintain a cumulative grade point average of at least a 1.75 or above. - b.
 A student who has earned 31 and above semester hours will be considered a sophomore and must maintain a 2.0 or higher grade point average. - c.
-Note: Graduation in certain programs require a minimum of 2.0 or higher, see individual academic programs for the required grade point average requirements. - 2.
-Pace (formally known as progress) is completing a required percentage of semester hours each term.
+Note: Graduation in certain programs require a minimum of 2.0 or higher, see individual academic programs for the required grade point average requirements.

+2. Pace (formally known as progress) - is completing a required percentage of semester hours each term.
 Each semester, i.e. hours attempted versus hours earned.

+a.
 Attempted Hours Earned Hours

 12 or more 8 complete w/passing grade

 of D or above

 9 - 11 hours 6 complete w/ passing grade

 of D or above

 6-8 hours 5 complete w/ passing grade

 of D or above

 1 - 5 67% of the hours

 attempted

-6 - 8 hours 6 complete w/ passing grad of D or above 5 complete w/ passing grad of D or above 67% of the hours

-NOTE: Satisfactory grades consist of A, B, C, D, and S. Unsatisfactory grades are F, W, WI, N, U, and Y or any other grade that does not result in credit hour completion.
+NOTE: Satisfactory grades consist of A, B, C, D, and S. Unsatisfactory grades are F, W, WI, N, U, and Y or any other grade that does not result in semester hour completion.